KYDronePilot/hdfm/README.md

-     -p <ppm>            PPM error correction (default = 0) -s <dir>            Directory to save weather and traffic images to (default = none) -l <1-3>            Log level output from nrsc5 (default = 3, only debug info)
+     -p <ppm>            PPM error correction (default = 0) -s <dir>            Directory to save weather and traffic images to (default = none) -l <1-3>            Log level output from nrsc5 (default = 3, only debug info) -a <null>           Display album/station art
 ### Examples:

 Tune to 104.5 MHz:

      $ python ./hdfm.py 104.5

-Tune to 104.5 MHz and save all recieved maps to ./Recieved Maps/:
+Tune to 104.5 MHz, display album/station artwork, and save all received maps to ./Received Maps/:

-     $ python ./hdfm.py -s ./Recieved\ Maps/ 104.5
+     $ python ./hdfm.py -a -s ./Recieved\ Maps/ 104.5

 Tune to 104.5 MHz, set the ppm correction to 48, and decode HD channel 2 (HD2)